soveng/website/src/content/policy/-index.md

     title: 'Partner and Personnel Review Policy'
     content: |
       We maintain a written policy requiring review of potential partners, employees, and contractors to ensure they do not support authoritarian or partially-authoritarian regimes.
 All personnel and partnerships are evaluated based on their public record, professional conduct, and alignment with our commitment to open, merit-based collaboration and non-violent principles.

+  - id: 'non-violence'
+    title: 'Non-Violence Commitment'
+    content: |
+      Bitcoin is non-violent, and we are too.
+We are committed to peaceful, voluntary interactions and reject the use of force or coercion in all our activities.
+Our organization operates on principles of voluntary cooperation, mutual respect, and peaceful collaboration.

 # Call to action
 cta: